 • Apples, bananas, oranges, etc. always come prepackaged and, if on hand, can be quickly added to any lunch box or basket.

 • Raw nuts such as almonds, walnuts, pine nuts, and cashews are great snack nibblers.
-Remember that if they are raw, they go into the body as nourishment and are good for you, yet if they are roasted, they go into your body as an unhealthy fat.
+Remember that if they are raw, they go into the body as nourishment and are good for you, yet if they are roasted, they go into your body as an unhealthy fat…..go for the raw!

 • Fruits roll-ups, dried fruit snacks and such (which should be just fruit) are also great to have.

 • Popcorn can be popped for a great treat.
-Hot air popped corn is best (avoid micro-waved corn for many reasons).
-If popped with hot air, add melted butter or coconut oil and salt.
+Hot air popped corn is best (avoid micro-waved corn for many reasons), just add melted butter or coconut oil and salt, or try [this]

-• Rice cakes and whole-grain crackers with healthy veggie dips and spreads are a great snack to take along.
+• Rice cakes and whole-grain crackers with healthy veggie dips and spreads are a great snack to take along, try [this recipe].

-• Don’t forget all the wonderful fresh cut veggies with dips, hummus, etc. Veggie platters and dip is always a great party dish to take along and is one of the first things to be consumed.
+• Don’t forget all the wonderful fresh cut veggies with dips, hummus, etc. Veggie platters with [hummus] is always a perfect party dish and often one of the first foods to be consumed.
 Everyone likes veggies and dips!

 • Also apple sliced and celery with raw almond butter of sunflower butter is satisfying and tasty.

 • Remember too that you can plan ahead for great snack drinks.
-Pure water with a few drops of citrus essential oil, raw fruit juices, green drinks and chilled herbal teas are very satisfying in quenching the thirst.
+Pure water with a few drops of citrus essential oil, raw fruit juices, green drinks and chilled herbal teas are very satisfying in quenching the thirst, try [these].